christian-korneck/lm_feature_codes/README.md

 Note
 -------------
-list is incomplete and may contain false entries.
+List is incomplete and may contain false entries.
 Provided without any warranty.
 Additions/Corrections are welcome.